vale2015/Dissertation/README.md

 Retrieve staffing rules

-Database and Forecasting
+Forecasting and data model

-The main demand table is restaurant_demand_features, containing values such as:
+The main demand table is restaurant_demand_features.
+It stores:

-date
+Date and day-of-week information.

-same-day, walk-in, and advance covers
+Same-day, walk-in, and advance covers.

-total covers
+Total covers.

-average visit duration
+Average visit duration.

-duration-adjusted covers
+Duration-adjusted covers.

-The forecasting pipeline engineers calendar, lag, rolling-average, weekend, and UK bank-holiday features.
-Candidate approaches were evaluated using a chronological split, and the Random Forest Regressor was selected for its ability to model non-linear demand patterns.
+The machine-learning pipeline creates calendar, lag, rolling-average, weekend, and UK bank-holiday features.
+Candidate approaches were compared using a chronological split, and the Random Forest Regressor was selected for its ability to model non-linear demand patterns.

-Model performance is assessed using:
+Model performance is evaluated with:

 Mean Absolute Error (MAE)